MarcoGiordano96/DS_works/README.md

 # Data Science Portfolio
 [WIP, this repository is currently incomplete and will be updated again to store my projects] Repository containing my Data Science projects done for university, self-learning and other projects I took part in.
 The main language used is R, presented in form of R markdown.
+In a few weeks, I will also upload Python code in the form of Jupyter notebooks.

 At the moment, only CTR Optimisation project is cleared, although I will keep working on it.